Wayne Laugesen

-Wayne Laugesen is an American columnist, video producer, gun rights advocate and editorial page editor of the Colorado Springs Gazette.
-Laugesen writes for The Washington Examiner, the National Catholic Register, Faith & Family magazine, is a former editor of Soldier of Fortune, Boulder Weekly, and was managing editor of the former "Consumers' Research" national magazine in Washington, D.C.
-Laugesen has produced the international Catholic prayer series, "Holy Baby!".
+Wayne Laugesen is a conservative American writer, video producer, school choice advocate, and former editorial pages editor of The Gazette, of Denver and Colorado Springs (January 2008-October 2025).
+Laugesen writes for The Washington Examiner, the National Catholic Register, Faith & Family magazine, and other national and international publications.
+He is the former managing editor of Soldier of Fortune, managing editor of Boulder Weekly, and executive editor of "Consumers' Research"—a former Washington-based magazine that blamed excessive government regulations for burdening consumers.